 Iguazu Falls is a unique place in South America that combines natural beauty and pure magic!
-So when we planned our trip to Argentina it was an easy decision to jump on a plane, and make the quick trip from Buenos Aires.
-What we didn’t realize was that over the course of two full days we would learn so much that we didn’t know about the Iguazu waterfalls.
+So when we were planning our one month in Argentina, it was an easy decision to take a quick flight from Buenos Aires.
+What we didn’t realize, was that over the course of two full days we would learn so much that we didn’t know about the Iguazu waterfalls.
 Travel with us as we navigate our way through the Iguazu Falls history, wild animals, and other interesting tidbits to know before you go.
-Without further ado, here’s 12 facts about Iguazu Falls that are sure to inspire your wanderlust!
+Here’s 12 facts about Iguazu Falls that are sure to inspire your wanderlust!

 12 Fun Facts About Iguazu Falls